7 Famous Singers Who’ve Experienced Bullying

 Simon Cowell added, “I knew the minute you walked out on that stage that we were going to hear something extraordinary, and I was right.”

-Her debut album was recognised as the fastest selling UK debut album of all time, she’s sold over 19 million albums worldwide and has received two Grammy Nominations – proving that dreams do come true and you should never judge a book by its cover.
+Her debut album was recognised as the fastest selling UK debut album of all time.
+She’s sold over 19 million albums worldwide and has received two Grammy Nominations – proving that you should never judge a book by its cover.

 Have you experienced bullying?